uholeschak/ediabaslib/docs/ENET_WiFi_Adapter.md

 ## Alternative WiFi adapter
 There is alternative commercial [Unichip ENET WiFi adapter](http://www.unichip-tec.com/bmw_enet_wifi_wireless_esys.html) available.
+It's recommended to changed the settings of the adapter to the values of the `EnetWifiSettings.dat` configuration file.
 For BMW pre F-models use the [Bluetooth adapter](Replacement_firmware_for_ELM327.md)

 ## Adapter cable